 Capital Fund Amounts available Description Application window Innovation Fund- Large Scale projects EUR 3 Billion The Innovation Fund focuses on delivering European climate policies with a focus on the energy and industrial sectors.
-Innovative and flagship projects are supported through the scheme.
-The Nov-Mar Innovation Fund- Small scale projects EUR 100 Million Fund is split into two categories: Large Scale Projects (project budgets greater than EUR 7.5 Million) and Small Scale Projects (project budgets smaller than EUR 7.5 Million) Mar-Sep Connecting Europe Facility Transport AFIF call EUR 1 Billion Funding is provided to projects which support the aims of the Alternative Fuels Infrastructure Regulations.
-Projects which support the development of hydrogen refuelling stations, hydrogen at airports, and clean fuels in ports will be eligible to apply.
-Until Dec 2025 Clean Hydrogen Partnership EUR 113.5 Million (2024 call) The partnership supports the development of hydrogen projects in Europe through a series of specific calls related to production, storage and distribution, and transport hydrogen projects.
+Innovative and flagship projects are supported through the Nov-Mar Innovation Fund- Small scale projects EUR 100 Million scheme.
+The Fund is split into two categories: Large Scale Projects (project budgets greater than EUR 7.5 Million) and Small Scale Projects (project budgets smaller than EUR 7.5 Million) Mar-Sep Connecting Europe Facility Transport AFIF call EUR 1.5 Billion Funding is provided to projects which support the aims of the Alternative Fuels Infrastructure Regulations.
+Projects which support the development of hydrogen refuelling stations will be eligible to apply.
+Until Nov 2023 Clean Hydrogen Partnership EUR 195 Million (2023 call) The partnership supports the development of hydrogen projects in Europe through a series of specific calls related to production, storage and distribution, and transport hydrogen projects.
 Projects must meet the specific call requirements, which are released annually.
-Jan-April (2024 call) Horizon Europe - Climate Energy and Mobility cluster EUR 15.123 Billion This is a broad funding program with the aim of funding research and innovation in the EU.
+Jan-Mar (2023 call) Horizon Europe - Climate Energy and Mobility cluster EUR 15.123 Billion This is a broad funding program with the aim of funding research and innovation in the EU.
 Horizon Europe funds are grouped in clusters to address specific areas of development.
-The Climate Energy and Mobility cluster should be considered for PDA hydrogen projects.
-Program specific European Hydrogen Bank >EUR 800 Million The pilot European Hydrogen Bank auction launched Autumn 2023 and will provide a fixed premium per kilogram of green hydrogen produced for 10 years to successful projects.
-Further auctions are expected to be launched in 2024.
+The Climate Energy and mobility cluster should be considered for PDA hydrogen projects.
+Program specific European Hydrogen Bank EUR 800 Million The EHB is planned to be operating in Autumn 2023.
+It will provide a fixed premium per kilogram of green hydrogen produced for 10 years to successful projects.
+Green hydrogen production projects will be eligible to apply.
 More details later this year